ElementsProject/lightning/doc/lightningd-config.5.md

 * **log-level**=*LEVEL*\[:*SUBSYSTEM*\]\[:*PATH*\]

-  What log level to print out: options are io, debug, info, unusual, broken.
+  What log level to print out: options are io, trace, debug, info, unusual, broken.
 If *SUBSYSTEM* is supplied, this sets the logging level for any subsystem (or *nodeid*) containing that string.
 If *PATH* is supplied, it means this log-level filter is only applied to that `log-file`, which is useful for creating logs to capture a specific subsystem.
 This option may be specified multiple times.
 Subsystems include: